Liangdang County

 Liangdang County (两当县 (兩當縣, Liǎngdāng Xiàn)) is a county under the administration of Longnan City, in the southeast of Gansu Province of China.
 It has a land area of 1374 km2, and a population of 50,000 in 2004.
 The postal code is 742400.
 The county seat is located in Chengguan Town.
 In 2017 it was the poorest county in Gansu.

-Liangdang is best known in China for the April 1932 Liangdang Uprising, launched by Xi Zhongxun.
+Liangdang is best known in China for an April 1932 uprising launched by Xi Zhongxun, father of Xi Jinping.

 Administrative divisions

 Liangdang County is divided to 6 towns and 6 townships.